Remembrance of Earth's Past: The Dark Forest

+Death's End

+Using the life of human Cheng Xin on Earth as its main line, this book continues human history after the establishment of deterrence in the second work, Dark Forest, and further reveals the truth of the Dark Forest predicament in the cosmos.
+Humanity's first glimpse of the truth of the dark universe came from the fight with the Trisolaran civilization, which made Earth's civilization shiver in the dark night like a scared child.
+They believe they have discovered the key to survival, but in fact, they are far from qualified for an interstellar fight.

+On the cosmic battlefield, the attack in the Dark Forest that has threatened the survival of two civilizations is simply a minor episode.
+As the techniques and weapons of war have far outpaced human imagination and the day of witnessing the battlefield is the day of extermination, no one has ever seen a real interstellar war, and it is impossible to see one.
+Although the solar system does not survive in the book, Cheng Xin and Guan Yifan from the Starship civilization manage to keep the flame of human civilization in the Solar System.

+A Past Outside of Time, which is excerpted throughout the book, is revealed to be a record written by Cheng Xin.

 Science fiction concepts

 Sophons

 Sophons are created from eleven-dimensional protons dimensionally unfolded down to two-dimensional protons with Trisolaran particle accelerators.
-While in the two-dimensional form, they are embedded in circuitry to create a supercomputer.
+While in the two-dimensional form, they are embedded with circuitry to create a supercomputer.
 Once online, the embedded supercomputer could control the proton's dimensional level and could fold itself back into an eleven-dimensional proton.
 To be seen with the naked eye, the protons could unfold themselves down to a fourth-, fifth-, or sixth-dimensional form, becoming larger with each subsequent lower dimension without changing mass.
 They can visually record anything and thus their secondary purpose is to act as surveillance devices, beaming the information they gather back to another sophon instantaneously via quantum entanglement.
 Their primary purpose for their Trisolaran manufacturers is to disrupt Earth's particle accelerators, capable of straying into the paths of fired particles and scrambling the results of experiments before re-assembling, effectively blocking advancement of the science.
 Since they can move through three-dimensional space at the speed of light, a single sophon is capable of disrupting all of Earth's particle accelerators.

 Droplets

 Trisolaran space probes are covered in a strong interaction force material.
-Due to this material, they are stronger than any material in the solar system and thus are impervious to any physical attack.
+Due to this material, they are stronger than any material in the Solar System and thus are impervious to any physical attack.
 Their propulsion system is capable of moving in any direction in 3D space.
 Seemingly unaffected by inertia, they can make sudden impossible turns, and their primary method of attack is to simply smash through objects.